Are you craving for an adventure? A change of scene or maybe a whole new meaning to life?

 10. Gokyo Lake Trek

-Gokyo Lake Trek is a relatively shorter trek in Nepal that provides an adventure to people with time and budget constraints.
+Gokyo Lakes Trek is a relatively shorter trek in Nepal that provides an adventure to people with time and budget constraints.

 It is specifically the journey to the six sacred lakes in the Gokyo valley through a journey that provides us an insight into the exotic wildlife, rare sceneries, suspension bridges, Buddhist shrines, and glaciers.